eingrid/object_detection_uno/README.md

 # Usage
 To use the notebook, you will first need to install the necessary libraries, which are listed below and train the model, which you can do in the notebook itself.

-You will then need to adjust some paths and the laptop will be ready to use.
+You will then need to adjust some paths and the notebook will be ready to use.

 # Requirements
-gast-0.4.0

-keras-2.7.0

-tensorflow-2.7.0

-tensorflow-estimator-2.7.0

-opencv-python-headless<4.3
+Python 3.7.13

 libcudnn8=8.1.0.77-1